nicksellen/projects/baseNode_govDocs.md

 * Just do it.
 * Announce-it: notify others (i.e. 'I plan to do x after yyyy-mm-dd')
 * Ask-for-advice: consult affected, interested or knowledgable parties for advice (not authorization.)

-1. Primary (constitutional, meta-meta, how to change the rule-rules)
-	2. Seconday (collective-choice, meta, how to change the rules)
-		3. Tertiary (operational, object, the rules)

-* relationships
-* norms
-	* common experiences and knowledge (e.g. previous experiences, group activities, book-club, lectures...)
-* tertiary agreements.
-* secondary agreements
-	* written in policies
-* primary agreements
-	* written in the constitution

-Categories
-* visitor
-* guest
-* probationary member
-* member

 dm
 individual